Binondo: History

-During the brief British occupation of Manila, between 1762 and 1764, Binondo was damaged during the capture of the city.
-The new governor of Manila, Dawsonne Drake, formed a war council which he termed the "Chottry Court".
-Drake imprisoned several Manilans on charges known "only known to himself", according Captain Thomas Backhouse, who denounced Drake's court as a sham.

 Binondo became the main center for business and finance in Manila for the ethnic Chinese, Chinese mestizos and Spanish Filipinos.
 During the Spanish colonial period, many esteros (canals) were constructed in the Binondo area, from where they entered the Pasig River.
 Among the many who married at the historic Binondo Church was Andres Bonifacio in 1895, who became a hero of the Philippine Revolution.

 Before World War II, Binondo was the center of a banking and financial community which included insurance companies, commercial banks and other financial institutions from Britain and the United States.
 These banks were located mostly along Escólta, which used to be called the "Wall Street of the Philippines".

 After the war and new development, most businesses began to relocate to the newer Zobel de Ayala family-led area of Makati.
 During the financial crisis of the early 1980s under the presidency of Ferdinand Marcos, it had the moniker "Binondo Central Bank", as the local Chinese businessmen engaged in massive black market trading of US dollars, which often determined the national peso-dollar exchange rate.
 Given its rich historical and financial significance, Binondo is said to have one of the highest land values nationwide.

 The Binondo was plot setting for the episode "Mata" and "Mukha" of the 2010 horror film Cinco.

+A geopolitical incident erupted within Binondo in August 2020, when Manila mayor Isko Moreno took an exception to an imported beauty product in which the product packaging labelled the importer's address as "707 Sto.
+Cristo St. San Nicolas, Manila Province, P.R.
+China".
+He said in anger that Binondo is "not and will never be a province of China", and ordered the city officials to close down all Chinatown area stores selling the product.
+PBA Partylist Representative Jericho Nograles suggested the blacklisting of both the Chinese manufacturer and the importer of the beauty product.
+Malacañang palace dismissed the incident as "nonsense" and claimed "no one believes we are a province of China"; political analyst Richard Heydarian opined this response as a proof of the Duterte administration's leaning towards China in the midst of both the territorial dispute with China and the survey results showing the desire of the majority of the Filipinos to hold China accountable for the economic impact of the COVID-19 pandemic in the Philippines.